If the Book of Mormon and the Book of Abraham are not true, doesn’t this call into question the Bible as well?

 The Book of Mormon makes its appearance in world history in 1829-1830, when Joseph Smith dictated its contents and published it.
 There are no gold plates to examine, no manuscripts to view, of the supposed ancient text Joseph said he translated.
 Things are even worse for the Book of Abraham.
 Joseph Smith claimed that the Book of Abraham was translated from an Egyptian papyrus roll purchased by the LDS Church in 1835 that was later lost.
 In 1966, fragments from the scroll were recovered and translated by both Mormon and non-Mormon scholars.
-What they found was that the text on the scroll was that of the pagan Egyptian Book of the Dead, not an autobiographical writing of the patriarch Abraham.
+What they found was that the text on the scroll was that of a pagan Egyptian funeral text called the Book of Breathings, or The Breathing Permit of Hor, not an autobiographical writing of the patriarch Abraham.1

 3. Modern translations of the Bible, unlike the “translation” of the Book of Mormon, can be checked against the ancient-language texts.

 On what basis does anyone believe that the gold plates Joseph claimed he had contained anything even approximating what we can read in the English work known as the Book of Mormon?
 In reality, one must simply take Joseph Smith’s word for it.
 Because the gold plates are inaccessible and there are no copies of the supposed “reformed Egyptian” text, there is no way to compare the Book of Mormon with any ancient-language version to see if they match.
 Again, the situation is even worse for the Book of Abraham, for which at least some of the “translated” papyrus survives—and which contains a completely different text than the one Joseph claimed it did.